 To listen to the first episode of the new series of The Human Zoo click here.

-Professor Nick Chater teaches Behavioural Sciences for the Manager on the Warwick Executive MBA and Principles of Cognition on the suite of MSc Business courses.
-He also teaches Emotions in Business on Warwick Business School's Undergraduate courses.
+Nick Chater lectures on the DBA and teaches Behavioural Sciences for the Manager on the Executive MBA and Executive MBA (London).
+He also teaches Principles of Cognition on the suite of MSc Business courses and Emotions in Business on the Undergraduate programme.

 For more articles on Decision Making & Analytics sign up to Core Insights here.